 Organized by students enrolled in the Public Practice MFA program at Otis College of Art and Design, FEMINISM 4D explores ideas around contemporary feminist aesthetics through conversations on food, self-care, language, and the future.

 In addition to presentations that will challenge the form a symposium can take in a feminist context, participants will also be able to engage with a data collection installation and take home materials to continue the conversation.
+Subjects of photography will be covered in depth as well.

 1–1:30 pm: Welcome and Entrance Poll, hosted by Mark Farina